STAIRlab/sees/docs/developer/class_interface/analysis/model/fe_ele/lagrange/LagrangeMP_FE.md

 \
 To construct a LagrangeMP_FE element to enforce the constraint specified by the `MP_Constraint` *theMP* using a default value for $\alpha$ of
 $alpha$.
-The FE_Element class constructor is called with the integers
+The `FE_Element` class constructor is called with the integers
 $3$ and the two times the size of the *retainedID* plus the size of the *constrainedID* at the `MP_Constraint` *theMP* plus .
 A Matrix and a Vector object are created for adding the contributions to the tangent and the residual.
 The residual is zeroed.
 If the `MP_Constraint` is not time varying, then the contribution to the tangent is determined.
 Links are set to the retained and constrained nodes.
-The DOF_Group tag ID is set using the tag of the constrained Nodes DOF_Group, the tag of the retained Node Dof_group and the tag of the LagrangeDOF_Group, *theGroup*.
+The `DOF_Group` tag ID is set using the tag of the constrained Nodes DOF_Group, the tag of the retained Node `DOF_Group` and the tag of the LagrangeDOF_Group, *theGroup*.
 A warning message is printed and the program is terminated if either not enough memory is available for the Matrices and Vector or the constrained and retained Nodes of their DOF_Groups do not exist.